pauldotknopf/blue-ribbon/README.md

 This point was mentioned during mediation.
 I asked Greg if taking photos of existing damages was a rule established for all jobs, and Greg stated "yes".
 I then asked if his employee had these pictures, and Greg stated "I don't know".

 If Greg were to have pictures of the damages before the window was replaced, I would have no case.
-And given that this rule is implemented within Blue Ribbon for precicly cases like this, I can only conclude that Greg did in fact ask his employee if he had the pictures, but refused to say decisevly that his employee didn't in-fact have them.
-It doesn't happen often, but in this case, I believe that lack of exculpatory from the defendent actually strengthens my case.
+And given that this rule is implemented within Blue Ribbon for precicly cases like this, I can only conclude that Greg did in fact ask his employee if he had the pictures, but refused to say decidedly that his employee didn't in-fact have them.
+It doesn't happen often, but in this case, I believe that lack of exculpatory from the defendant actually strengthens my case.

 ## Point C

-Greg claims that the damages to the window were done by the debris that I presumedly threw into the back of the truck.
+Greg claims that the damages to the window were done by the debris that I presumably threw into the back of the truck.
 However, this would require an extraordinary amount of happenstance.

 First, consider that all the dents appear perfectly along the seal of the window, with each dent becoming smaller as you move from right to left.

-What this means is that I would have to either A) throw an object with 3-4 pointed ends so that each end of the points line up *exactly* with the window seal, curverature and all, or B) through 3-4 objects at the truck, with each point of contact hitting percicle along the window seal, with each impact having slightly less force as you move from right to left.
+What this means is that I would have to either A) throw an object with 3-4 pointed ends so that each end of the points line up *exactly* with the window seal, curvature and all, or B) throw 3-4 objects at the truck, with each point of contact hitting precisely along the window seal, with each impact having slightly less force as you move from right to left.

-The damage is much more consitent to what you'd see when prying the window out, with 3-4 lever-points, from right to left, with each lever-point requiring less and less effort, hence the smaller dents as you move from right to left.
+The damage is much more consistent to what you'd see when prying the window out, with 3-4 lever-points, from right to left, with each lever-point requiring less and less effort, hence the smaller dents as you move from right to left.
 I actually witnessed technician B holding the pipe knife directly where the dents where, and that the technicians mentioned to me the incredible difficulty that had removing the window.

 # Mediation, before court

 There was a mediation done be Greg and I to attempt to resolve this matter before reaching the judge.

-Up until the mediation, my last comunication was to Greg was the ceritfied letter.
+Up until the mediation, my last communication was to Greg was the certified letter.
 I was curious what his defense would be, considering it seemed like he had none.
 However, I was dumbfounded by the amount of lies.